CrowdStrike/logscale-community-content/Log-Sources/README.md

 3. Create a new branch with an appropriate name

    e.g. `git branch <username>-update-XXX-content`

+4. Switch to the newly created branch

+   e.g. `git checkout <username>-update-XXX-content`

-4. Copy the template folder for new vendor content and rename it apprpriately
+5. Copy the template folder for new vendor content and rename it apprpriately

    `cp -r 00_Vendor-Template Vendor-Name`

-5. Rename the new Vendor Application appropriately
+6. Rename the new Vendor Application appropriately

    `cd Vendor-Name`